Washington Commanders

 Custom font yellow letter "W." The letter "W" represents the city name of Washington D.C.

-The current version of the Washington Redskins logo features a simplified, modernized form of the native American head inside a yellow circle, with two feathers attached to it.
+The Washington Redskins logo features a simplified, modernized form of the Native American head inside a yellow circle, with two feathers attached to it.
 This logo is the same logo as the 1972 logo.

 This "tucked feather" version came about as a result of the decals not properly sticking to the helmets at the lower juncture of the feathers and the outer circle.
 The following year, the decal manufacturer started using a more flexible material, and the team reverted to the "hanging feather" version of the logo.

-In 1972, the Redskins removed the letter “R” and replaced it with an native American.
+In 1972, the Redskins removed away from the letter "R" and replaced it with an native American.
 The circle is now a solid yellow with two feathers hanging.
-The native American is brown skinned with black hair and two white feathers.
+The Native American is brown skinned with black hair and two white feathers.

 Vince Lombardi, who coached the Redskins in 1969 before dying during the 1970 pre-season, was the inspiration behind the helmet.
 Lombardi pushed for the logo, with the letter "R" which sat inside a white circle enclosed within a burgundy circle border, with Indian feathers hanging down from the side, because of its similarity to the "G" on the helmets worn by his Green Bay Packers for many years.